Grasshopper Component

 - There can be a maximum of 200 integer (int) params, 200 number (float) params and 200 text (string) params loaded into the dialog as properties from a definition.
 E.g. Value Lists and Tekla Catalog params are counted as text.
 In versions prior to 1.2, the limit was 100 of each parameter type.

-- The Grasshopper components are subject to the same limitations as other Tekla components, e.g
+- The Grasshopper components are subject to the same limitations as other Tekla plugins/components, e.g

 - There can be a maximum of 10 different model input params.